Waving Hand

 Denver, Colorado, USA

-The Clyfford Still Museum is “among the best art museum experiences anywhere” (Smithsonian Magazine), and they have now extended the amazing experience with a new online collection designed and built by Cogapp.
+The Clyfford Still Museum is “among the best art museum experiences anywhere” (Smithsonian Magazine).

-Most of the artworks in the new online collection are being seen on the web for the first time, including paintings, works on paper and sculpture.
-Searches are filterable by multiple categories including year, material and location.
+Most of the artworks in the online collection were being seen on the web for the first time, including paintings, works on paper and sculpture.
+Searches were filterable by multiple categories including year, material and location.

-Website visitors can choose to view the high-resolution art against a grey background, like in the museum, or against a white background.
+Website visitors could choose to view the high-resolution art against a grey background, like in the museum, or against a white background.

-All images have deep zoom and full screen enabled for an immersive experience.
-Artworks are downloadable, providing open access to everything in the online collection.
+All images had deep zoom and full screen enabled for an immersive experience.
+Artworks were downloadable, providing open access to everything in the online collection.

-The header changes using some of Still's better known pieces as backdrops, and of course the site is fully responsive across devices and tested for accessibility.
+The header changed using some of Still's better known pieces as backdrops, and of course the site was fully responsive across devices and tested for accessibility.

-As more content is added to the collections management system, it will automatically appear in the online collection.
+As more content was added to the collections management system, it automatically appeared in the online collection.

 Slow looking

-We believe this is the first digital implementation of this kind of immersive experience across an entire museum online collection.
+We believe this was the first digital implementation of this kind of immersive experience across an entire museum online collection.

 What they said